JonasKaad/SemesterProject-3/readme.md

+# SemesterProject-3

+This is the repository for the 3rd semester project we did at University of Southern Denmark.
+It was a project about Music Streaming using microservices.

+The group I was in handled portability and our task was to build an app version of the music streaming service.

 ## Follow the steps below to run the app

 If the enviroment isn't already setup, follow the guide below to get started.